Spontaneous symmetry breaking of $\mathrm{SO}(2N)$ in Gross--Neveu theory from $2+\epsilon$ expansion: Renormalization group

 Up to $\mathcal{O}(1/N_f^3)$, the functions $h_i$ read

-We show the dependence of the couplings on $N_f$ for the case relevant to graphene, i.e., $N = 4$, in Fig.~\ref{fig:stfpcoords}.
+We show the dependence of the couplings on $N_f$ for the case relevant to graphene ($N = 4$) as well as twisted bilayer graphene ($N=8$) in Fig.~\ref{fig:stfpcoords}.
 For $N_f = 1$, we find that $\tilde{g}(g^\star_\mathrm{ST}) = 0$, i.e., it becomes equivalent to the Gaussian fixed point.
 This agrees with the findings from Wilsonian RG directly in $d=2+1$~\cite{Han:2024ird}.